zokahn/r630-iscsi-switchbot/docs/GITHUB_ACTIONS_USAGE.md

-# Using GitHub Actions for OpenShift ISO Generation
+# Using GitHub Actions for OpenShift ISO Generation and Testing

-This document explains how to use GitHub Actions to generate OpenShift ISOs on x86_64 runners, which is particularly useful when developing on non-x86_64 machines (like Apple Silicon Macs).
+This document explains how to use GitHub Actions to generate OpenShift ISOs on x86_64 runners and run integration tests, which is particularly useful when developing on non-x86_64 machines (like Apple Silicon Macs).

 ## Why Use GitHub Actions?

 The OpenShift installer is designed for x86_64 architectures, and running it on ARM-based systems (like Apple Silicon Macs) can be problematic and slow.
 By leveraging GitHub Actions:

-1. ISOs are generated on x86_64 GitHub-hosted runners
+1. ISOs are generated on x86_64 GitHub-hosted or self-hosted runners
 2. The process is faster and more reliable
 3. We avoid architecture compatibility issues
 4. The generated ISOs can be uploaded directly to TrueNAS
+5. Integration tests can be run automatically

 ## Prerequisites